lindhor/geoportal-server-catalog-wiki/Installing-Geoportal-Server-2.6.4.md

   - Installation guide: https://tomcat.apache.org/tomcat-9.0-doc/setup.html
   - Geoportal was tested with Tomcat 9.0.29.

-We have built and tested Geoportal Server with the system environment above, it might work with other similar environment.
+We have built and tested Geoportal Server with the system environment above, it should work with other similar environments as well.
+It is found that the application does not work with Internet Explorer 11, please use newer versions or a different browser.

 # Deploy Geoportal Server